zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/acer-c720-chromebook/index.md

 # flashrom -w /tmp/bios.bin -i RW_LEGACY
 ```

-## Running Chromium OS
+## Running ChromiumOS

 Before you start fiddling with your own builds it is strongly recommend to
 create a recovery USB stick or SD card.
 As long as you don't disable hardware
 write protect on the system & EC firmware, you can get your machine back into
 working order by entering Recovery Mode and plugging in your recovery image.
 You
-can create a recovery image from Chrome OS by browsing to
+can create a recovery image from ChromeOS by browsing to
 [chrome://imageburner](javascript:void(0);) or follow instructions for other OS
-on the [Chrome OS help
+on the [ChromeOS help
 center](https://support.google.com/chromebook/answer/1080595?hl=en) site.

-You can build and run Chromium OS on your Acer C720 (versions R32 and later).
+You can build and run ChromiumOS on your Acer C720 (versions R32 and later).
 Follow the [quick start guide](/chromium-os/quick-start-guide) to setup a build
 environment.
 The board name for the Acer C720 is "peppy".
 Build an image and
 write it to a USB stick or SD card.